abcHubHH/challenge/README.md

 ## Repository Contents

 The repository contains:
-- Parquet file in three parts containing price data 1950-2025 for 401 stocks from the S&P 500 (stocks with less than 25 percent of dates excluded)
+- Parquet file in three parts containing benchmark price data 1950-2025 for 401 stocks from the S&P 500 (stocks with less than 25 percent of dates excluded)
 - Full dataset generator `data_loader.py` to show how the data was generated
 - Baseline model fit `baseline/baseline_fit.py`
 - Figures showing q-variance and R² value for the actual data